aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-animated-gif/_index.md

 {{% /alert %}}

 ## Converting Presentations to Animated GIF Using Custom Settings ##
-This sample code shows you how to convert a presentation to animated GIF using custom settings in Java:
+This sample code shows you how to convert a presentation to animated GIF using custom settings :

 ```php
   $pres = new Presentation("pres.pptx");